Do your plans comply to my local building codes?

 You may e-mail, fax or phone.
 Please list what plan number(s) you would like, along with how many prints you need or if you want vellums.
 Also specify what foundation type you need.
 Plans can be sent FedEx COD.
 For that, you will give the delivery person a check made out to Rick Thompson.
 For COD you need to have the plans sent to an address where someone will be during the day, or you can pick them up at the nearest FedEx location.
 You may also send a check of course, it's just a little slower.
 We also except credit cards.
 All these options are available on the online order form.

-How many prints should I buy, or should I buy vellums, and what is a vellum?
+Should I buy prints or should I buy PDF, and what is a PDF?

 Can I return the plans should I not be able to build the house?